-Figure 12: Tonnage Monitor Main Screen Showing Peak Forward Tonnage a) Total Tonnage This is the numeric value for the total tonnage.
-Reading b) Window This line indicates which tonnages are being viewed - Peak, Data Window 1, Data Window 2, Data Window 3, or Data Window 4.
+Figure 12: Tonnage Monitor Main Screen Showing Peak Forward Tonnage a) Total Tonnage Reading This is the numeric value for the total tonnage. b) Window This line indicates which tonnages are being viewed - Peak, Data Window 1, Data Window 2, Data Window 3, or Data Window 4. c) Tonnage Direction This indicates whether forward or reverse tonnage is being viewed. d) Tonnage Reading The numeric tonnage reading for this channel and view.
+In the example screen of Figure 12, this is the peak forward tonnage for channel 1.